dapr/dapr/CONTRIBUTING.md

 Thank you for your interest in Dapr!

 This project welcomes contributions and suggestions.
-Most contributions require you to signoff on your commits via the Developer Certificate of Origin (DCO).
-When you submit a pull request, a DCO-bot will automatically determine whether you need to provide signoff for your commit.
-Please follow the instructions provided by DCO-bot, as pull requests cannot be merged until the author(s) have provided signoff to fulfill the DCO requirement.
+Most contributions require you to sign off on your commits via the Developer Certificate of Origin (DCO).
+When you submit a pull request, a DCO-bot will automatically determine whether you need to sign off on your commits.
+Please follow the instructions provided by DCO-bot, as pull requests cannot be merged until the author(s) have fulfilled the DCO requirement.
 You may find more information on the DCO requirements [below](#developer-certificate-of-origin-signing-your-work).

 This project has adopted the [Contributor Covenant Code of Conduct](https://github.com/dapr/community/blob/master/CODE-OF-CONDUCT.md).